FRYSTAT HUNTING CASTLE

 2 - The castle kitchen of Fryštát Castle with the Castle Gate and the statue of Saint Patrick

-If you stand by the statue of St. Patrick facing the Castle Gate, there is an inconspicuous castle wing on your left.
+If you stand by the statue of St. Patrick facing the Castle Gate,which was built by Count Larisch-Mönnich at the turn of the 18th and 19th centuries, there is an inconspicuous castle wing on your left.
 The chimney will tell you that this is the castle kitchen.
-It was built in 1420 by Duchess Euphemia II of Piast of the Mazovian dynasty.
-In 1412, she married the Silesian Duke Bolesław I Piastov and received Fryštát Castle from him as a wedding gift.
-She immediately fell in love with the castle and when she was widowed in 1431, she moved the Silesian princely court here.
-And because she had a kind nature, people liked her very much and began to call her "Her Grace, our Duchess Ofka".
-Before 1420, the Duchess embarked on a major reconstruction of Fryštát Castle and built this kitchen wing, which became the basis of royal court etiquette.
-And because Duchess Euphemia II.
-She liked to cook, she often went to the kitchen wing and cooked something herself.
-However, the master of the kitchen was the court chef and his assistants.
-He supervised the storage, preparation and portioning of meals, while the final preparation, serving and delivery of food from the kitchen to the banquet hall were in charge of the butlers, waiters and slicers.
-Everything the princely family wanted was cooked here, only the pastries were bought in the bakeries of Fryštát, because their production was quite time-consuming.
-The original black kitchen was built when the castle was founded around 1282 by the Silesian duke Mečislav III.
-Piast and still stands in the south-eastern part of the castle.
-However, the new Fryštát castle kitchen wing has fully replaced it.
-It was very modern for that time and only the richest people could afford its construction and operation.
-It was built in the immediate vicinity of the banquet hall, so that the delivery of food from the kitchen to the ducal table was very convenient and fast.
-The served food did not cool down before it was brought to the table of the estate.
+Before 1420, Duchess Euphemia II. embarked on a major reconstruction of the Fryštát hunting lodge, where she permanently moved the Silesian ducal court after her widowhood in 1431, and built this kitchen wing, which became the basis of royal court etiquette at Fryštát Castle.
+The master of the Fryštát castle kitchen was the duchess' court chef and his assistants.
+He supervised the storage, preparation and portioning of food, while the final preparation, serving and delivery of food from the kitchen to the banquet hall were in charge of the butlers, waiters and slicers.
+Everything the ducal family liked was cooked here, only pastries were bought in the Fryštát bakeries, because its production was quite time-consuming.
+The original black kitchen was built with the founding of the hunting lodge around 1282 by the Silesian duke Mečislav III.
+Piast and still stands in the southeastern part of the castle.
+However, the new Fryštát castle kitchen wing fully replaced it.
+It was very modern for that time and only the richest could afford its construction and operation.
+It was built in the immediate vicinity of the banquet hall, so the delivery of food from the kitchen to the ducal table was very convenient and fast.
+The served food did not cool down before it was brought to the estate's table.
 Food, wine and beer were stored in the cellars of the kitchen.
-There is a well that has survived to this day.
-It supplied water not only to the kitchen, but also to everyone in the castle.
+A well has been preserved there to this day.
+It not only supplied water to the kitchen, but also satisfied the needs of everyone in the castle.
 Its location here was very convenient.
-The fact that it was located in the cellar of the Kitchen Wing made it easier for the cooks to deliver water to the kitchen.
-The single-room kitchen itself (today the Castle Gallery), located on the ground floor, also had a cutting room and a preparation room, and the cooks were just bustling here.
-The first floor of the kitchen belonged to the castle staff, who prepared the food here in the final stages and only when the food was ceremonially served did the pages take it from there to the banquet hall.
+The fact that it was located in the basement of the Kitchen Wing made it easier for the cooks to deliver water to the kitchen.
+The single-room kitchen itself (today the Castle Gallery - III.
+Castle Tour Route), located on the ground floor, also had a cutting room and a preparation room, and the cooks were just bustling around here.
+The first floor of the kitchen belonged to the castle staff, who prepared the food here for the final touches and only when the food was ceremonially served did the pages take it from here to the banquet hall.
+The kitchen wing served its purpose until the time of the Larisch-Mönnichs, who lived here until 1945.
+The Castle Gallery is now located in the kitchen area.

 The kitchen cellar from 1420 still has a well dug, probably around the time the castle was built around 1282